Pirates vs. Cubs Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has seven doubles, nine home runs, 41 walks and 24 RBI (55 total hits).
-He's also stolen seven bases.
+- Andrew McCutchen has 56 hits with seven doubles, nine home runs and 43 walks.
+He has driven in 24 runs with seven stolen bases.

 McCutchen Recent Games